Left arrow

 • To upgrade a lorry or bus licence, for example, from category C1 (medium) to category C (large), or to tow a trailer

-The government website has a section dedicated to getting you going with booking a theory test.
-They also have a useful tool for finding local test centres in your area and never charge a premium for this service.
+The government website has a section dedicated to getting you going with booking your motorbike theory and hazard perception test.
+They also have a useful tool for finding local test centres in your area and don’t charge a premium for this service.

 Luckily you won’t have to negotiate with any dodgy wheeler dealers over the phone for this.
 There’s set prices for each type of motorcycle test.
 Below is a list of the costs for every test you can book through the government: